chat-stack/db-assistant/README.md

 pnpm dev
 ```

 Head to settings page.
 Fill in your OpenAI API Key and Postgres SQL database credentials.
-Then you can create an assitant there.
-Now head to DB Chat page to start chatting.
+Then you can create an assistant there.
+Now head to DB Chat page to start a chat.

 Disclaimer:
 Your credentials are persisted locally.
 If you still have security concerns you can manually clear them after usage.